ymxlzgy/DA2/README.md

 # DA<sup>2</sup> Dataset: Toward Dexterity-Aware Dual-Arm Grasping

-This repo will contain the code for dataset generation and some scripts that can visualize grasp pairs and render virtual scenes.
+The project website is https://sites.google.com/view/da2dataset.
+This repo contains the code for DA<sup>2</sup> dataset generation and some scripts that can visualize grasp pairs and render virtual scenes.
 Still under construction.
+The paper is available [here](https://arxiv.org/pdf/2208.00408.pdf).

 ## Installation
 ### Basic installation